ENSATecnologia/ENSABrew-100A/README.md

 Static audit of the directory, focused on the active firmware in `ENSABrewFirmware/ATMEL/ENSABrew/` and the `ENSABrewBuffaloBeer/` variant:

-- Serial reception still needs work.
-The active firmware limits the buffer, but the routine can exit with interrupts still disabled if the packet ends without `}` in the same read cycle.
+- Serial reception has been corrected so it no longer leaves interrupts disabled after an incomplete read cycle.
+Buffer protection is now consistent across both firmware trees.
 - `DynamicJsonDocument` and `String` usage is still present in critical AVR serial and APP communication paths.
 - Sensitive values are still hardcoded, including `SENHA_MASTER`, `SENHA_USER` and `DEFAULT_ID_MODULE`.
 - The maximum serial packet size exists in code (`DATA_UTIL_SERIAL = 512`), but it is not clearly documented in the protocol.